ONSdigital/dp-hierarchy-builder/README.md

 ### Getting started

-#### Manually building an instance hierarchy
+#### Manually building full and instance hierarchies

 * Import the full hierarchy

 `make full`

-* Create the generic hierarchy - please note you will have to replace the value for 'instanceid' at the start
+* Create the instance hierarchy - please note you will have to replace the value for 'INSTANCE_ID'

 `make INSTANCE_ID="c4-d39e-4e2f-942b-3ca105" instance`